Particle-Particle Collisions Object

 This is the number of particles to be spawned on collision.

-This allows you to specify the group to which the spawned particles will belong.
+This enables you to specify the group to which the spawned particles will belong.
 If there is nothing in this field, the group is determined by the spawning emitter.
 To specify the group, drag the desired Group object into this field.

 This setting is useful if you want to ensure that the spawned particles are, or are not, affected by a specific modifier, for example.